 Microsoft Office: Recommended, and Just $15!

 - Buy a computer through the CAV program at Cavalier Computers, and your Microsoft software comes pre-installed, no extra charge; OR

 - Bring or buy a computer from elsewhere, but wait to get the

-latest version of Microsoft Office, to upgrade your
+latest version of Office, to upgrade an

 older PC to Windows 8, or to get a copy of Windows to run on your Mac.

 Before you go, you may want to check with Cavalier Computers to ensure they have the software you need in stock.

 This deal is possible through an agreement UVa has with Microsoft for all degree-seeking students.
 (Not working towards a degree?
 You still can still get educational discounts on software at Cavalier Computers.)

 Antivirus: Recommended for Both PCs & Macs, and Available for Free

 An antivirus program called Microsoft Endpoint Protection is provided for you at no cost as long as you are at UVa.

 Backup File Storage: Free through UVa Box

-Permanent password, log into UVa Box to create your account
+Once you have your Permanent password, log into UVa Box to create your account for the first time.

 Specialized Software Programs: Prices Vary